-National University of Ireland is offering Hardiman Research Scholarships to pursue a structured PhD progarmme.
+The National University of Ireland is offering the Hardiman Research Scholarships for the academic session 2020-21.
 The Hardiman PhD The studentships are fully funded for four years, with a stipend of €16,000 p.a. plus fees.

 The primary strategic aim is to attract the best students to NUI Galway and to support their development as innovative individuals who will contribute globally to economic, cultural and social development.